 This Residential Structural Inspector course is split into two modules:

 The course is taught through interactive training between the instructor and students, specific questions and assigned homework/research, a progress review, and final review.
-Students who successfully complete the course will be issued two separate certifications; one to perform residential and mechanical inspections and one to approve plan reviews.
+Students who successfully complete the course will be issued two separate certifications at the end of the 30 weeks; one to perform residential and mechanical inspections and one to approve plan reviews.

-October course: 7:30-10:30 a.m., Tuesdays and Thursdays, for approximately 15 weeks.
-Note: All students must attend class in person in Salem on the last day for the final exam.
+Note: All students must attend class in person in Salem for the mid-term and final exams.